 Based on a set of ICU rating ranges, which were agreed upon by OCTA and technical staff members from local and state agencies, grades are assigned to each intersection.
-The grades indicate the LOS for intersections, and are used to determine whether the intersections meet the performance standards described at the beginning of the chapter.
+The grades indicate the LOS for intersections and are used to determine whether the intersections meet the performance standards described at the beginning of the chapter.

-The 2021 LOS ratings for the CMP intersections have been mapped in Figure 3.
-A spreadsheet of the baseline and 2021 LOS ratings for the CMP intersections, and corresponding ICU measurements, is located in Figure 4.
+The 2023 LOS ratings for the CMP intersections have been mapped in Figure 3.
+A spreadsheet of the baseline and 2023 LOS ratings for the CMP intersections and corresponding ICU measurements is located in Figure 4.

 Note that in Figure 4, Orange County's average ICU rating has improved over the baseline.
-Between 1991 and 2021, the average AM ICU improved from 0.67 to 0.43 (an improvement of 35.82 percent), and the PM ICU improved from 0.72 to 0.52 (an improvement of 27.77 percent).
+Between 1991 and 2023, the average AM ICU improved from 0.67 to 0.55 (an improvement of 17.91 percent), and the PM ICU improved from 0.72 to 0.58 (an improvement of 19.44 percent).
 The ICU improvements indicate that Orange County agencies are effectively operating, maintaining, and improving the CMP Highway System.
-However, data collected for the 2021 CMP occurred during the COVID-19 pandemic and might reflect an anomaly for intersection LOS ratings.

-FIGURE 4: 2021 CMP Level of Service Chart
+FIGURE 4: 2023 CMP Level of Service Chart